 If your phobia causes significant anxiety, you may be offered medication.
 Currently, there are three classes of drugs considered useful in managing anxiety.
 These are:

 - tranquillisers (benzodiazepines)

-If you have social phobia, you may be offered the reversible MAOI (monoamine oxidase inhibitor) antidepressant, moclobemide (Manerix).
-MAOI antidepressants interact dangerously with certain foods, and a warning about which foods to avoid is given with the drugs in the Patient Information Leaflet (PIL).
+If you have social phobia, you may be offered the reversible MAOI (monoamine oxidase inhibitor) antidepressant moclobemide (Manerix).
+MAOI antidepressants interact dangerously with certain foods and a warning about which foods to avoid is given with the drugs in the Patient Information Leaflet (PIL).

-Beta-blockers, such as propranolol, are sometimes used to treat the physical symptoms of anxiety, such as a rapid heartbeat, palpitations and a tremor (shaking).
-However, they are not psychiatric drugs, so they do not reduce any of the psychological symptoms.
+Beta-blockers such as propranolol are sometimes used to treat the physical symptoms of anxiety, such as a rapid heartbeat, palpitations and tremors (shaking).
+However, beta-blockers are not psychiatric drugs so they don’t reduce any of the psychological symptoms.
 They may be helpful in certain situations if you have to face a phobia, such as going on an aeroplane.